Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 There are many styles of yoga.

 The Asanas have all focused on particular areas of our health and body.
-Therefore, we can create flows that meet our needs and may help release tension in a focused and concentrated way, or unblock and release stagnant energy.
+Therefore, we can create flows that meet our needs and may help release tension in a focused and concentrated way or unblock and release stagnant energy.

 Asanas are multi-functional.
 For example, let's look at the tree pose.
 Like every pose, there are modifications to suit your needs and ability.
 This yoga pose can be done sitting on the floor, standing up, on the mat, off the mat, with a chair or wall, or even with a partner.

 The tree pose is beautiful.
 All of my students enjoy it.
-It improves balance as we stand on one leg (with guidance preparation); however, it also simultaneously improves our concentration as we still the mind and bring our focus to one point.
+It improves balance as we stand on one leg (with guidance preparation); however, it also improves our concentration as we still the mind and focus on one point.

 As you can see, Yoga and Asana will help us gain muscle strength and body flexibility and improve balance.
 Still, it also helps us connect with ourselves on a deeper emotional and spiritual level, benefiting us in a far greater and wholesome way.